Your Feedback

 Map of Renewable energy infrastructure in Latvia

 In the areas of high wind activity, there are a number of large wind farms with a capacity of more than 1 MW each.
 The largest of these is Pope/Targale, with an installed capacity of 27 MW [29].
-The total installed capacity of wind power in the country is 68 MW.
+The total installed capacity of wind power in the country is 140 MW.
 Because of low solar activity, the use of solar energy in Latvia has not received intensive development.
-Nevertheless, according to the solar energy association [30] in 2015, the total capacity of solar generators connected to the grid in Latvia was 1.3 MW, including 12 small solar power plants with a total capacity of 385 kW.
+Nevertheless, in 2023 the total capacity of solar generators connected to the grid in Latvia was 350 MW.

 Education and Innovation